walmsles/aws-lambda-python-cdk/README.md

 There has been a lot of talk about [Hexagonal Architectures](https://alistair.cockburn.us/hexagonal-architecture/) in the AWS Serverless wold this year and I have written some articles on this topic which you can find on [my blog](https://blog.walmsles.io).
 In this repo I use the Dependency Inversion principle in building out Ports and Adapters to create loosely coupled classes for accesing AWS Cloud resources.
 This helps in reducing the need for mocking AWS SDK calls in order to test the Microservice code you are writing which is often hard or problematic for developers new to AWS Serverless.

-I am using this repo to also explore this concept within this repo and the ideas presented will change and grow as I mature my understanding through building.
+I am using this repo to also explore this concept and the ideas presented here will change as I mature my understanding through building and testing.

 ## Where to Start?